shaaz-s/openweather/README.md

 To run the selenium cucumber tests, run the java file OpenWeatherRunner.java as Junit test

-These tests will run the feature file for folowing scenarios-
+These tests will run the feature file for following scenarios-

 1. Verifies that all important information is there, e.g.  labels etc.